Introduce your students to a simulated business world where they can run their own businesses and practice the theoretical knowledge you teach.

 Low level introductory classes

 The introductory games do not require instructor involvement because all guidance students must have to perform well is provided at the time they need it.
 Students play on their own and at their own pace against computer-generated competitors.
 The games help to illustrate important concepts, principles, and ways of thinking.
 They can be used as a reference point during lectures and discussions, which makes the class more interesting and relevant.

 Ensure the greatest learning impact by having teams compete against each other.
 This is the secret sauce to serious games – competition against live, dynamic, not-quite predictable classmates.
 The simulation facilitates teamwork and communication.
 Add a video conferencing software like Zoom or video chat and let student teams connect, brainstorm, and work together online.
 Conduct executive briefings, have one-on-one discussions with students who need help, and even run a Venture Capital Fair – all online.

-If you need a self-contained tool that requires minimal instructor involvement, many of our simulations have the play-against-the computer option.
-Your students can work at their own pace, in teams or individually.
-You can connect with them via chat or video as you desire.
+If you are reluctant to organize a live competitive game, many of these same simulations have the play-against-the computer option so that the students can work at their own pace, in teams or alone.
+And, you can connect via chat or video as you desire.

 Students typically spend time outside of class for team meetings and working on Marketplace.
 This frees up class time for lectures and discussions.

 If you are worried about participation, you can require students to work during class time where you can monitor their work.
 Marketplace shows you when students are logged in, how much time they have spent, and what exactly they have done in the game.